-LAYOUT-DESIGNS OF INTEGRATED CIRCUITS ACT 1999
+LAYOUT-DESIGNS OF INTEGRATED CIRCUITS ACT (CHAPTER 159A)

-This Legislative History is a service provided by the Law Revision Commission on a best-efforts basis.
+This Legislative History is provided for the convenience of users of the Layout-Designs of Integrated Circuits Act.
 It is not part of the Act.

 1. Act 3 of 1999 - Layout-Designs of Integrated Circuits Act 1999